Learn to Hunt

 Paint Booth - Permit by Rule Instructions |

-The EASY Air training webinar includes eight sections designed to help customers use the online system.
+These Iowa EASY Air videos are designed to help customers use the online system.
 They include:

-If for any reason you are unable to hear the sound on this webinar, DNR provides other training materials including instructions, online instructions, tips and help embedded in the EASY Air application, and Help Desk staff who can answer your questions.
-Please direct any system-related comments or questions to the EASY Air Help Desk at firstname.lastname@example.org, or by phone to 515-725-9569 or 515-204-3749.
+If for any reason you are unable to hear the sound on these videos, a complete transcript (raw format) is available.
+DNR also provides other training materials including instructions, online instructions, tips and help embedded in the Iowa EASY Air application.
+Iowa EASY Air Help Desk staff are available to answer your questions.
+Please direct any system-related comments or questions to the Iowa EASY Air Help Desk at email@example.com, or by phone to 515-725-9569 or 515-204-3749.

 If you have trouble downloading any of this material, you can receive copies of the application forms and other information by sending your name and address to Air Quality Bureau, Department of Natural Resources, 502 E 9th St., Des Moines, IA 50319.
 You can also call the Construction Permitting helpline toll-free at 1-877-AIR-IOWA (1-877-247-4692).

 The following information includes the aggregate processing plant permit template and the Greenhouse Gas Emission Inventory Form GHG.
 The Form GHG must be submitted with all projects.
 Please refer to the instructions on the back of Form GHG for detailed information on how to fill out the form.